Stop! Your Lease Extension in Market Drayton Could Be FREE

 Increase your lease and increase your Market Drayton property value

-It is generally accepted that a residential leasehold with over 100 years remaining is worth approximately the equivalent as a freehold.
-Where an further ninety years added to all but the shortest lease, the premises will be worth the same as a freehold for decades to come.
+It is conventional wisdom that a residential leasehold with over 100 years unexpired lease term is worth approximately the equivalent as a freehold.
+Where an additional ninety years added to any lease with more than 45 years remaining, the premises will be worth the same as a freehold for many years in the future.

 Lender Requirement